Cornell-MAE-UG/fa25-portfolio-margaretg5/_projects/4272 Final Project.md

 ---
 ## Wind Turbine Blade Design Project

-This project involved the design of a small-scale wind turbine blade intended to outperform a baseline turbine analyzed earlier in the course while meeting strict geometric, structural, and operational constraints.
-The blade length was limited to less than 6 inches, with a maximum allowable operating speed of 2000 RPM and testing restricted to wind speeds below 10 m/s.
-The design was optimized for a target operating condition of approximately 800 RPM at a wind speed of 5.95 m/s and evaluated under a realistic wind environment modeled by a Weibull distribution.The primary objective was to increase aerodynamic efficiency and power output relative to the Lab 4 turbine, which previously produced a maximum power of approximately 0.09 W at 6.5 m/s.
+This project involved the design of a wind turbine blade intended to improve the power output and aerodynamic efficiency of a NACA 4412 airfoil analyzed earlier in the course.

 ### Project Overview

-The design process used blade element momentum (BEM) theory to determine an optimal blade geometry.
-A three-bladed rotor using a NACA 4412 airfoil was selected due to its favorable low-Reynolds-number lift-to-drag characteristics.
-The final blade radius was 5.9 inches, and the span was discretized to calculate chord length and pitch angle distributions that would maintain near-optimal angles of attack along the blade.
-MATLAB scripts were used to vary tip-speed ratio and identify a geometry that maximized the power coefficient while remaining structurally sound.
-Structural analyses confirmed that the blade could withstand bending moments and torque loads at wind speeds up to 8.3 m/s and rotational speeds approaching 1900 RPM without failure.
-The resulting geometry was modeled in CAD and manufactured via 3D printing.
+The blade length was limited to less than 6 inches, with a maximum allowable operating speed of 2000 RPM and testing restricted to wind speeds below 10 m/s to ensure compatability with the lab's wind tunnel.
+The design was optimized for a target operating condition of approximately 800 RPM at a wind speed of 5.95 m/s and evaluated in a wind tunnel in an environment modeled by a Weibull distribution.
+Our design must be modeled using CAD software of our choice and properly prepared to be SLA printed with Accura 25.

 ### Design Process

-The design process was driven by blade element momentum (BEM) theory and focused on maintaining near-optimal aerodynamic conditions along the blade span.
-Key decisions included selecting the NACA 4412 airfoil for its reliable low-Reynolds-number performance and implementing controlled taper and twist to reduce stall near the root and improve lift-to-drag behavior.
-The blade span was discretized, and MATLAB scripts were used to compute chord length and pitch angle at each radial station for a target operating point of approximately 800 RPM.
+Our design process was informed by blade element momentum (BEM) theory and focused on calculating optimal aerodynamic conditions along the span of the blade.
+We selected a NACA 4412 airfoil cross section due to its favorable low-Reynolds-number lift to drag ratio proven in earlier experiments.
+The blade span was discretized, and a MATLAB script was used to compute chord length and pitch angle at each radial station for a target operating point of approximately 800 RPM.
+Structural analyses calculated by hand confirmed that the blade could withstand bending moments and torque loads at wind speeds up to 8.3 m/s and rotational speeds approaching 1900 RPM without failure.
+The resulting geometry was modeled in CAD and manufactured via outsorced SLA printing in the Accura 25 material.

 <img src="{{ '/assets/images/matlab.png' | relative_url }}"
      alt="Matlab"
      width="75%">

-Structural checks were then performed to verify that bending moments, torque, and stresses remained within acceptable limits.
-The finalized geometry was transferred to CAD software and manufactured using 3D printing, acknowledging potential performance impacts from surface roughness.

 ### Testing Summary